dmutti/books/Blockchain/mastering-bitcoin.md

 * The node then fills in the difficulty target, which defines the required proof-of-work difficulty to make this a valid block.
 The difficulty is stored in the block as a "difficulty bits" metric, which is a mantissa-exponent encoding of the target.
 The encoding has a 1-byte exponent, followed by a 3-byte mantissa (coefficient)
 * The final field is the nonce, which is initialized to zero.
 * With all the other fields filled, the block header is now complete and the process of mining can begin.
 The goal is now to find a value for the nonce that results in a block header hash that is less than the difficulty target.
 The mining node will need to test billions or trillions of nonce values before a nonce is found that satisfies the requirement.
+* In the simplest terms, mining is the process of hashing the block header repeatedly, changing one parameter, until the resulting hash matches a specific target.
+    * The hash function's result cannot be determined in advance, nor can a pattern be created that will produce a specific hash value.
+    * This feature of hash functions means that the only way to produce a hash result matching a specific target is to try again and again, randomly modifying the input until the desired hash result appears by chance.
+    * The key characteristic of a cryptographic hash algorithm is that it is virtually impossible to find two different inputs that produce the same fingerprint.
+    * As a corollary, it is also virtually impossible to select an input in such a way as to produce a desired fingerprint, other than trying random inputs.
+* The number used as a variable in such a scenario is called a nonce.
+The nonce is used to vary the output of a cryptographic function, in this case to vary the SHA256 fingerprint of the phrase.
+    * At the current difficulty in the bitcoin network, miners have to try quadrillions of times before finding a nonce that results in a low enough block header hash.
+* In terms of probabilities, if the output of the hash function is evenly distributed we would expect to find a result with a `0` as the hexadecimal prefix once every 16 hashes (one out of 16 hexadecimal digits `0` through `F`).
+* In numerical terms, that means finding a hash value that is less than `0x1000000000000000000000000000000000000000000000000000000000000000`.
+    * We call this threshold the target and the goal is to find a hash that is numerically less than the target.
+    * If we decrease the target, the task of finding a hash that is less than the target becomes more and more difficult.
+* To give a simple analogy, imagine a game where players throw a pair of dice repeatedly, trying to throw less than a specified target.
+    * In the first round, the target is 12.
+Unless you throw double-six, you win.
+In the next round the target is 11.
+Players must throw 10 or less to win, again an easy task.
+    * Let's say a few rounds later the target is down to 5.
+Now, more than half the dice throws will add up to more than 5 and therefore be invalid.
+It takes exponentially more dice throws to win, the lower the target gets.
+    * Eventually, when the target is 2 (the minimum possible), only one throw out of every 36, or 2% of them, will produce a winning result.

+### Difficulty Target and Retargeting

+* **Why is the difficulty adjustable, who adjusts it, and how?**
+* To keep the block generation time at 10 minutes, the difficulty of mining must be adjusted to account for these changes [it is expected that computer power will continue to increase, the number of participants in mining and the computers they use will also constantly change].
+* In fact, difficulty is a dynamic parameter that will be periodically adjusted to meet a 10-minute block target.
+In simple terms, the difficulty target is set to whatever mining power will result in a 10-minute block interval.
+* **How, then, is such an adjustment made in a completely decentralized network?**
+* Difficulty retargeting occurs automatically and on every full node independently.
+Every 2,016 blocks, all nodes retarget the proof-of-work difficulty.
+* The equation for retargeting difficulty measures the time it took to find the last 2,016 blocks and compares that to the expected time of 20,160 minutes (two weeks based upon a desired 10-minute block time).
+* The ratio between the actual timespan and desired timespan is calculated and a corresponding adjustment (up or down) is made to the difficulty.
+* If the network is finding blocks faster than every 10 minutes, the difficulty increases.
+If block discovery is slower than expected, the difficulty decreases.
+* Note that the target difficulty is independent of the number of transactions or the value of transactions.
+This means that the amount of hashing power and therefore electricity expended to secure bitcoin is also entirely independent of the number of transactions.
+    * The increase in hashing power represents market forces as new miners enter the market to compete for the reward

+### Successfully Mining the Block